 RefWorks is accessible from the list of online databases on the homepage.

-Locate a database from the list to the right (e.g., Biological Abstracts)
+Locate a database from the list to the below (e.g., Biological Abstracts)

 Search the database with keywords using filters to limit dates, types of resources, other terms, etc.